tomkuijsten/restup/README.md

 # More
 ## Controller creation types
 You can choose to have one instance of your rest controller for the whole application cycle, or one per call.
-This is controller by the RestController class attribute.
+This is controlled by the RestController class attribute.

     [RestController(InstanceCreationType.Singleton)]
     [RestController(InstanceCreationType.PerCall)]